hyron-group/reference/api-reference/ModuleManager.md

 -   **baseURL** (string) : specified url. example : https://localhost:1234

+### **return**

+ModuleManager : Current instance, that could be used to do something else

 ---

 > ## _static_ **getInstance** ( port : number ) : ModuleManager

-Create a new instance from specified port and current machine host
+ModuleManager : Create a new instance from specified port and current machine host

 ### **params**

 -   **port** (number) : a free port. if port is 0, server will listen on random available port

+### **return**

+Current instance, that could be used to do something else

 ---

 > ## _static_ **getInstance**( port, host, prefix, protocol ): ModuleManager

-Create a new instance with specified params
+ModuleManager : Create a new instance with specified params

 ### **params**